 \subsection{The Curvature profile}

 We can now introduce the curvature profile into the Misner-Sharp-Hernandez formulation of the Einstein equations as was done by Polnarev and Musco (P\&M) \cite{Polnarev:2006aa}, and subsequently also by Polnarev et al. \cite{Polnarev:2012bi} to study the formation of PBHs.
-In the comoving gauge this can be done conveniently using a function $K(r)$ replacing the constant curvature parameter of the FRWL metric \eqref{FRWL_metric} as
+In the comoving gauge this can be done conveniently using a function $K(r)$ replacing the constant curvature parameter of the FLRW metric \eqref{FRWL_metric} as

-Alternatively one can follow the standard approach used in cosmology keeping the curvature profile outside the 3-spatial metric as a perturbation of the scale factor, writing
+Alternatively one can follow the standard approach used in cosmology keeping the curvature profile outside the spatial 3-metric as a perturbation of the scale factor, writing

-In general the way one is specifying the curvature profile into the metric fixes the parameterization of the radial comoving coordinate.
-Both \eqref{K_metric} and \eqref{zeta_metric} are asymptotic solutions of Einstein equations in the limit of $t\rightarrow0$, the full solution is the \emph{quasi-homogenous solution} described later in \mbox{Section \ref{quasi-homogeneous solution}}.
-The coordinate transformation between $K(r)$ and $\zeta(\hr)$ can be found equating separately the radial and angular components of the two asymptotic metrics, obtaining as in \cite{Hidalgo:2008mv}
+In general the way of specifying the curvature profile into the metric fixes the parameterization of the radial comoving coordinate.
+Both \eqref{K_metric} and \eqref{zeta_metric} are asymptotic solutions of the Einstein equations in the limit of $t\rightarrow0$ and the full solution is the \emph{quasi-homogenous solution} described later in \mbox{Section \ref{quasi-homogeneous solution}}.
+The coordinate transformation between $K(r)$ and $\zeta(\hr)$ can be found by equating separately the radial and angular components of the two asymptotic metrics, obtaining as in \cite{Hidalgo:2008mv}

-In Harada et al. \cite{Harada:2015yda} an extensive discussion of the relation between the different gauges of the curvature profiles have been discussed, with the aim of comparing the results of PBH formation obtained by P\&M (using the \emph{comoving gauge}) with the ones obtained by S\&S (using the \emph{constant mean curvature gauge}).
+Harada et al. \cite{Harada:2015yda} contains an extensive discussion of the relation between the different gauges of the curvature profiles, with the aim of comparing the results for PBH formation obtained by P\&M (using the \emph{comoving gauge}) with the ones obtained by S\&S (using the \emph{constant mean curvature gauge}).
 In the long wavelength approximation the zero order of the curvature profile $\zeta(\hr)$ is gauge independent with differences arising at $O(\epsilon^2)$.